CopernicaMarketingSoftware/Documentation/Publisher/en/sender-reputation.md

 ### Certification

 Through Copernica you can enter a request to be a certified sender.
-If you satisfy the requirements Return Path, a company specialised in email reputation, will check you and give you the certificate.
+If you satisfy the requirements Return Path, a company specialized in email reputation, will check you and give you the certificate.
 With Return Path Sender Certification you will be placed on the best whitelists, improving your reputation with email clients.
 It also improves the chances of your